Lubang Airport

 Lubang Airport (Paliparan ng Lubang; IATA: LBX, ICAO: RPLU) is an airport that serves the general area of Lubang Island, located in the province of Occidental Mindoro in the Philippines.
-It is the only airport on the island but is one of three airports in the province.
+It is the only airport on the island; however, it is one of three airports in the province.
 The airport is classified as a community airport by the Civil Aviation Authority of the Philippines, a body of the Department of Transportation that is responsible for the operations of not only this airport but also of all other airports in the Philippines except major international airports.